dmbarbour/wikilon/docs/AwelonLang.md

 Awelon differs from other languages in its adherence to simplicity and its choice of evaluation model.
 There are only four simple computational primitives, one data primitive, and a simple Forth-like syntax.
 Evaluation is by local rewriting with lazy linking.

+Awelon's simple syntax lowers barriers for program rewriting as an evaluation model, editable views for HCI, and collaboration with software agents.
+Program rewriting ensures the evaluation is a program that may be serialized for debugging, distribution, or persistence.
+Lazy linking preserves human-meaningful words and link structure, ensuring results to be viewed the same as source.
+And software agents support the application layer effects.

 Like any pure language, Awelon's evaluation is separate from its effects model.
 Awelon explores a [RESTful application model](ApplicationModel.md) where application state is represented within a codebase, and effects are performed in context of a multi-agent system.
 Relevant effects patterns include [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and a variation on the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) oriented around [work orders](https://en.wikipedia.org/wiki/Work_order).
 More conventional effects models are possible within orders.

-Awelon's simple syntax lowers barriers for software agents, editable views, and program rewriting as a viable evaluation model.
-Rewrite based evaluation ensures the output of evaluation, at every step, is a program that may be serialized for debugging, distribution, or persistence.
-Lazy linking preserves human-meaningful words and link structure, allowing both the program and evaluated results to be uniformly viewed and understood.
-Favoring combinators instead of

- human meaningful words and link structure to be preserved in evaluation output, which is convenient when interpreting b

- interpretating a result and for treating Awelon programs and values as hypermedia.

-[Editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) build upon Awelon's simple structure to support human-computer interactions.
-This applies to both direct editing of code and applications.
-A program could be presented as an editable GUI form or a hypermedia object.

-Awelon's simplistic syntax is valuable for software agents and for generating rewritten programs as the output of evaluation.
-Preserving link structure in the output enables
-, which is convenient for persistence, distribution, debugging, and hypermedia

-Awelon's simple syntax and structure is convenient for software agents.

-Support for software agents

-Awelon systems leverage [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) to model domain-specific syntax, namespaces, and edit sessions.
-Editable views will likely be provided through web services, but it is feasible to utilize editable views through conventional text editors via [Filesystem in Userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapters.
-Ultimately, the human interface to Awelon's application models generalizes to an editable view.
+Intriguingly, [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) can feasibly present Awelon programs or codebases as [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) objects.
+GUI forms with live coding properties.
+Words within a act as hypermedia links.
+Some relationships may be implicit in word structure (as between `foo`, `foo.doc`, and `foo.author`) to support more flexible hypermedia than is implied by direct word dependencies.

-Awelon's simplicity, purity, and evaluation model each contribute to its utility for the proposed application model.
-I am not aware of any other language that is similarly appropriate in the same role.
+Awelon's simplicity, purity, and evaluation model each contribute greatly to its utility for the envisioned application model.
+I have not encountered another language that fits as nicely.

-*Note:* Unlike minimalist 'esoteric' languages, Awelon takes performance seriously.
-A runtime will recognize and accelerate a set of common functions, effectively extending the set of primitives for purpose of performance.
-Acceleration of linear algebra could support GPGPU computing, and acceleration of Kahn process networks could support efficient distributed computing.
-JIT computation is quite feasible and can leverage accelerators.
-Incremental computing is important for the application model.

 ## Primitives